 will "raise" the lamp light relative to the lithophane.

-should be slightly larger than the light socket's radius, so that the lampshade can be lowered with the light socket going inside of the cylinder.
+should be slightly larger than the light socket's diameter, so that the lampshade can be lowered with the light socket going inside of the cylinder.
 The Cylinder and Ledge Thickness

 doesn't impact the fit between the lamp and the lampshade, but impacts how much plastic you use and the strength of that interface.